1. What is an MPDU?

 - An employee of the City of Annapolis beyond your probationary period; or

-- Be employed within the City limits for at least the past twelve months; or
+- Be employed within the City limits for at least the past 12 months; or

 - Be a full-time teacher or staff member in an elementary, middle or high school within the city limits; or

-- A person who has been employed within the Naval Academy or the Annapolis Naval Base for at least the past twelve months.
+- A person who has been employed within the Naval Academy or the Annapolis Naval Base for at least the past 12 months.

-- A resident of Anne Arundel County and has a disability as defined by the Social Security Administration.
-(Residents are not considered for a rental or purchase until ninety days have passed from the date the units were offered for sale or rental.)
+- A resident of Anne Arundel County and have a disability as defined by the Social Security Administration.
+(Residents are not considered for a rental or purchase until 90 days have passed from the date the units were offered for sale or rental.)

-In addition, if purchasing an MPDU, you must complete homebuyer’s classes provided by Arundel Community Development Services, Anne Arundel County Community Action Agency or a HUD certified homebuyer program.
+In addition, if purchasing an MPDU, you must complete homebuyer’s classes provided by Arundel Community Development Services, the Anne Arundel County Community Action Agency or a HUD-certified homebuyer program.

-5. How do I know if I am in the City of Annapolis
+5. How do I know if I live in the City of Annapolis

 Maps are available in our office and on the MPDU website showing the corporate limits of the City of Annapolis.